-If you’ve never baked with persimmons, you’re in for a treat!
+If you’ve never baked with persimmons before, you’re in for a treat!
 This Persimmon Cake is dense, moist and full of flavor, with a heavenly brown butter orange frosting.
-It’s perfect for dessert and even breakfast or brunch!
+It’s an easy fall dessert that’s great for any occasion!

 Why you’ll love this recipe: